-Pressure cleaners work by drawing water in and ejecting it under pressure through a lance.
-They come with three operating leads: a power lead for the motor to pressurise the water; a connection for your water source, which can be your local water provider or a rainwater tank; and the lance where the pressurised water comes out.
-The cleaners all have safety switches built into the triggers that prevent the cleaner from working until the safety catch is released; the trigger must also be kept under pressure to make the water flow.
+Pressure cleaners, also known as pressure washers or water blasters, work by drawing water in and ejecting it under pressure through a lance.
+They have three connections: a power lead for the motor to pressurise the water; a hose connection to a tap or other water source such as a rainwater tank; and the lance where the pressurised water comes out.
+The cleaners have safety switches built into the triggers that prevent the cleaner from working until the safety catch is released; the trigger must also be kept under pressure to make the water flow.
 These measures prevent water wastage and lower the risk of potential accidents.

 These cleaners draw their power from a standard home power plug, so power cord length is quite important.
 The types of nozzles they’re supplied with will also determine how well you can clean certain areas – see What to Look For.
 Be sure to follow the instructions carefully when using pressure cleaners on paintwork, whether on a house or vehicle, as they’re all capable of removing the paint rather than cleaning it.
 If you’re using a cleaner specifically for this purpose, be aware they’re only likely to remove flaking paint.

-These machines use a decent amount water, around 330-520 L/hr, so avoid using a high pressure cleaner where a bucket and cloth, or broom would do the job.
-Using water for cleaning may seem wasteful in times of water shortage, so check your local water restrictions to see whether it’s legal for your area.
-Fines range up to $220 per breach and apply for using water outside of certain reasons.
-In Sydney, for example, it’s not legal to use a hose where a broom will do.
+These machines use a fair amount of water, around 320 to 520 L/hr, so avoid using a high pressure cleaner where a bucket and cloth, or broom would do the job.
+Using water for cleaning may be wasteful in times of water shortage, so check your local water restrictions to see whether it’s legal for your area.
+Fines can apply for using water outside of certain reasons.
+In Sydney, for example, you can use a hose or a pressure cleaner for certain tasks, but not for simple clean-ups where a broom or a bucket and cloth would do.

 Only reasons of safety, health, construction or surface discolouration make it legal to use a hose connected to your pressure cleaner.
 Outside these exceptions, a high pressure cleaning device can also be used to clean boat bilges, boat trailer brakes and wheels .